 Book Talk: Will China Become the World’s Technology and Security Superpower?

 Today’s increasingly potent rivalry between the U.S. and China spans many domains, but is particularly acute in the techno-security sphere.
 Will China overtake the U.S. and become the dominant global techno-security power?
 If so, when?
-In this interview, Talking Policy host Lindsay Morgan talks with leading China expert Tai Ming Cheung about China’s progress in the techno-security space, how Beijing’s moves are driving changes in the defense posture of the U.S., and what might happen if China succeeds in overtaking the U.S. Cheung, a long-time analyst of Chinese and East Asian defense and national security affairs and author of Innovate to Dominate, The Rise of the Chinese Techno-Security State, is the director of the UC Institute on Global Conflict and Cooperation and a professor at the School of Global Policy and Strategy at UC San Diego.
+In this interview, Talking Policy host Lindsay Morgan talks with leading China expert Tai Ming Cheung about China’s progress in the techno-security space, how Beijing’s moves are driving changes in the defense posture of the U.S., and what might happen if China succeeds in overtaking the United States.
+Cheung, a long-time analyst of Chinese and East Asian defense and national security affairs and author of Innovate to Dominate: The Rise of the Chinese Techno-Security State, is the director of the UC Institute on Global Conflict and Cooperation and a professor at the School of Global Policy and Strategy at UC San Diego.

 Subscribe to Talking Policy on Spotify, Apple Podcasts, Soundcloud, or wherever you get your podcasts.